zerostaticthemes/hugo-serif-theme/README.md

 ## Credits

-- Beautiful royalty free Illustrations by https://undraw.co/
+- Beautiful royalty free Illustrations by Icons8 - https://icons8.com/illustrations/style--pixeltrue

 ## License

-If you fork or copy this theme the LICENSE file and the copyright notice on line 3 (where I am listed as the author) must not be changed.
-You cannot just replace the copyright line with your own name.
-Attribution in your README.md or on your site is also welcome but not required.
+This theme is open source under the MIT license.
+If you fork or copy this theme you must leave me as the original author in the LICENSE file (on line 3 where I am listed as the author).
+Really, I just don't want people copying this theme and then saying it's their theme, because I put a lot of work into my themes, thanks!